 Let’s just hope Optoma has nailed picture quality alongside all those friendly features.

-Optoma UHD52ALV design and build – Small and attractive
+Optoma UHD52ALV design – Small and attractive

 There’s nothing particularly unique about the UHD52ALV’s design, but it’s attractive enough to sit on a coffee table without ruining your decor.